βœ“ Plan and book your perfect crossing – simple, fast, and reliable

 Ferry crossings from England to France

 Our route map and booking engine make it simple to compare options, including faster crossings, budget-friendly fares, and night ferries for added convenience.
-In addition, weโ€™re happy to share ferry travel experiences and provide tips for travelling to France by ferry.
+On all the ferries to France from the UK you can bring your car.

 On our interactive map, you can find all ferry crossings to France.
 Click on the ferry ports for detailed route information.

-About the crossings
+About the crossings to France

 Since there are many routes and even more providers to choose from, we'll first highlight the key perks of some options before diving into the specific details of individual crossings.